AGES – BURGOS

 Back at the albergue, we were very happy to see Conchi and Pili again.
 They saw my blistered feet for the first time and were quite surprised that I’ve still managed to walk.

-Berto suggested that I needed to rest for a day or two, otherwise I might not be able to complete my Camino.
-It was a difficult decision to make, because I really wanted to keep walking.
-But I knew the right choice would be to rest my body for at least 2 days.
-This meant that Berto would continue walking and that I will meet him again 2 days later in Fromista (about 66km further).
+Berto suggested that I needed to rest for a day or two, otherwise I might not be able to complete my Camino … it was a difficult decision to make, because I really wanted to keep walking.
+But I knew the right choice would be to rest my body (well, for at least 2 days).
+This meant that Berto would continue walking and I will meet him again 2 days later in Fromista (66km further).